Constantine Seferlis

-Constantine L. Seferlis (1930-2005) is a master sculptor and stone carver whose works exemplified a group of public monumental artists in the United States during the second half of the 20th century.
+Constantine L. Seferlis (1930-2005) was a sculptor and stone carver whose works exemplified a group of public monumental artists in the United States during the second half of the 20th century.
 Many of these stone masters were immigrants, primarily from southern Europe, including Italy and Greece, and they trained and worked in the classical milieu.
 Seferlis himself was born near Sparta, Greece, and, because of his precocious talent, was enrolled at an early age in the National Academy of Fine Arts in Athens.
 It was at the National Academy that Seferlis developed his artistic voice, his naturalistic style, and his love for the medium of stone.